Elodex/Documentation/04_Index-Synchronization.md

 ## Seeding
 Seeding should usually take place outside of a request cycle since this operation is expected to be a resource intensive and relatively long running task.
-It should usually done while the application is in maintenance mode and with an Artisan command.
+Seeding should usually be done while the application is in maintenance mode and with an Artisan command.

 Elodex provides such an [Artisan command](10_Artisan-Commands.md#seeding) to seed all your existing data to the index and is prepared to work with a large number of elements.